sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Migrating Oracle to PostgreSQL.md

 At the end of this whiteboard design session, you will be better able to design a database migration plan and implementation.

 ## Step 1: Review the customer case study

 **Outcome**

-Analyze your customer’s needs.
+Analyze your customer's needs.

 Timeframe: 15 minutes

 Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

-1. Meet your table participants and trainer.
+1. Meet your team members and trainer.

-2. Read all of the directions for steps 1-3 in the student guide.
+2. Read all directions for steps 1-3 in the student guide.

-3. As a table team, review the following customer case study.
+3. As a team, review the following customer case study.

 ### Customer situation